PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/02 - Executing Python.md

 5. Lists:

    Lists are values that can contain multiple values within them.
 They denoted with square brackets like this `[2, 2.5, "Hello again!", 2]`.
 As shown, they can not only contain multiple values, but multiple types of values as well.
-Any kind of data type can be used inside a list, even another list! `["A list inside a list!", [1, 3, 5], "Its quite strange"]`
+Any kind of data type can be used inside a list, even another list! `["A list inside a list!", [1, 3, 5], "Its quite miraculous"]`

    Lists are a bit more complicated to use than the other types above, but we'll get into that later.